DFHack/dfhack/docs/Compile.rst

 information above regarding the build process (cmake and make) applies here as well.

-If you have issues building on OS X Yosemite (or above), try definining the following environment variable::
+If you have issues building on OS X 10.10 (Yosemite) or above, try definining the following environment variable::

     export MACOSX_DEPLOYMENT_TARGET=10.9